GenchoBG/ObjectDetection/README.md

 Anchors boxes are boxes which closely resemble the most typical object shapes in the training set.
 Anchor boxes look something like this: </br> </br>
 ![Anchors](https://i.imgur.com/EvshViU.png)

-In [kmeans.ipynb](kmeans.ipynb) you can find a K-Means implementation of calculating the best possible N anchor boxes and a graph of the average IoU for each N. Based on the graph you should pick your number of boxes.
+In [example/kmeans.ipynb](example/kmeans.ipynb) you can find a K-Means implementation of calculating the best possible N anchor boxes and a graph of the average IoU for each N. Based on the graph you should pick your number of boxes.
 For the VOC dataset the graph looks like so, and 5 bounding boxes is appropriate. </br> </br>
 ![VOCkmeansgraph](https://i.imgur.com/65HTdY4.png)

 ## Detecting objects